 3. the Oxford English dictionary.

 A term used within a definition, which is defined elsewhere in this document is shown in boldface.
-A boldface term may be replaced within the definition by its own definition.
+A boldface term can be replaced within the definition by its own definition.

-A concept that has a special meaning in a particular context is indicated by designating the context in angle brackets, < >, before the definition.

 A document reference shown after a definition in square brackets, [ ], indicates that this definition is reproduced from the referenced document.

 For example: